arorarohan/discord_bot_todd/README.md

 - playlist - display the playlist of items to play

 ### games
  - fart - todd will fart, after 3 farts he will start having a growing chance to poop.
 If he poops, the chance will reset.
+Earn toddallions according to how many farts todd held it for.
  - fetch - todd will fetch an object and bring it to you.
 If he finds gold, you get into the hall of fame!
-You will earn toddallions from this!
+Earn toddallions according to the rarity of the item found.
- - guessing_gamae - basically higher/lower.
+ - guessing_game - basically higher/lower.
 Keep guessing till you get the number todd is thinking of!
+Earn toddallions according to how many guesses it took.
+ - steal - steal from another user! you need to invest 10 toddallions in this action, and can steal anywhere from 0 to 20.

  ### shopping
  - shop - displays items in the shop